If there's one thing to know about men’s college lacrosse, it's that the Ivy League is absolutely stacked offensively this year.

 Led by a trio of seniors, Penn’s defense is ready to face off with some of the nation’s premier talent, and if last year is any indication, Penn’s covermen can more than hold their own.

 Seniors Kevin Gayhardt, Eric Persky and Kevin McDonough combine to form one of the most formidable defensive units in the country.
 Gayhardt, the captain, is a vocal leader who matches up well with big attackmen, as evidenced by his even battles with Yale’s Reeves last season.
 Persky is an active on-ball defender who rarely requires a slide.
 And McDonough’s agility and foot speed make him a nuisance for opposing ball carriers.
 Their combined talents formed a defense that held the opposition under 10 goals on seven different occasions, an impressive feat in the run-and-gun Ivy League.

 A major factor in that success is that the trio’s four years together has facilitated an awareness for each other.

 “I think the most important thing is that we kind of know where each other will be at all times,” Gayhardt said.
 “Especially playing a game that moves so fast, being able to fall back on four years of repetition and knowing Kevin’s and Eric’s tendencies, and how to adjust your game to that, I think it’s a big advantage for us.”

-Another notable advantage is the consistency that comes with three seniors in your back end, a consistency that may be needed to offset the up-and-down play that generally comes with younger players, like the three — Alex Roesner, Tyler Dunn and reigning Ivy League Rookie of the Year Simon Mathias.
+Another notable advantage is the consistency that comes with three seniors in your back end, a consistency that may be needed to offset the up-and-down play that generally comes with younger players, like the three sophomores holding the reigns to Penn’s offense — Alex Roesner, Tyler Dunn and reigning Ivy League Rookie of the Year Simon Mathias.